Happy Times (2021 film)

-Happy Times is a 2021 Filipino romantic comedy directed by Ice Idanan starring Ricci Rivero, Sharlene San Pedro and Heaven Peralejo.
-The film was produced by Reality Entertainment and it premiered in the Philippines on December 17, 2021, via the online streaming website, Upstream.
+Happy Times is a 2021 Philippine romantic comedy directed by Ice Idanan starring Ricci Rivero, Sharlene San Pedro and Heaven Peralejo.
+The film was produced by Reality MM Studios and it premiered in the Philippines on December 17, 2021, via the online streaming website, Upstream.

 Synopsis

 Toni Santos (Sharlene San Pedro) is a teen high-schooler who has a secret crush on the school's varsity basketball captain Kim (Ricci Rivero).
 She finally gets a chance to get close to her crush when he asks for her help in winning the heart of her popular older sister, George (Heaven Peralejo).

 Cast

 Several Filipino sportspeople made brief appearances in the film.
 Basketball personalities Japs Cuan, a one-time UAAP champion, and former College of St. Benilde Blazers guard MC Abolucion played the roles of Kim's head coach and a college scout, respectively.
 In addition, University of Santo Tomas track and field player Baileys Acot and former De La Salle University courtside reporter Aiyanna Perlas participated in the film as part of Williams International School students.
 The actors' fans were also invited to the set and they were requested to be part of the background actors.

 The following is a list of the full cast of Happy Times film: